Victorian Railways narrow-gauge freight vehicles: Convertible flat/open trucks—^{N}QR

 The ^{N}QR class of trucks were the staple of the Victorian Railways' narrow gauge fleet.
 218 examples were constructed between 1898 and 1914, designed as an open wagon with removable end panels as well as three drop-down but removable doors either side.
 When assembled into the open wagon format these wagons were designed to have the same capacity (weight and volume) as a normal broad gauge four-wheel open truck, to make load transferring easier at the interchange stations—Colac, Wangaratta, Upper Ferntree Gully and Moe.

 The goods truck code had been derived from the conceptually similar broad-gauge QR trucks, which had removable sides to permit various types of loading.
 Previously, "Q" had been used for bogie flat wagons and "R" for bogie open trucks.

+Some of the original trucks were apparently provided with end sliding doors and three trapdoors in the floors, but these elements were not retained in future builds; it is known that thirty wagons in the number series 1-70 inclusive had these features, so it could have been the first thirty delivered for construction of the Whitfield line.
+The trap doors are shown on diagrams as each being in line with the pillars between the side drop-doors, two on one side of the wagon and the third on the opposite side, parallel with one of the door pillars while the other only had a solid floor.

 Letters and numbers were originally painted only on the end bulkheads and doors and the side doors, both of which could be removed as traffic dictated, and this made vehicle identification difficult until these details were transferred to the underframes of each truck.
 The superscript "N" changed to regular script in the goods vehicle recoding following the auto coupler conversion in 1926.

-Some of these trucks were fitted with seats and frameworks supporting shelter to cater for holiday traffic on the Gembrook line.
+Some of these trucks were fitted with seats and frameworks supporting shelter to cater for holiday traffic on the Gembrook and Walhalla lines.
 In particular, NQR trucks 114 and 140 were identified as having screw-type hand brakes fitted in addition to normal air brakes, permitting their use in lieu of brake vans—but only in the Up direction, and only for holiday traffic.
+Over the years, a number of NQRs were provided with removable wood and steel frameworks with canvas roof canopies and side curtains, and internal seating to supplement the rest of the passenger stock during busy holiday periods.
+Vehicles known to have been so-fitted include 86NQ and 172NQ.
+Puffing Billy has re-created these in modified form for emergency capacity.
+Five more NQRs, numbered 219–223, were built between 1990 and 1992 initially for passenger use so were fitted with the removable frames.

+Special loads

+Special arrangements were specified for various forms of irregular timber loading.